On this page

 You will also be required to self-isolate if you are:

-- A returning traveller on the ‘7 Day’ Pathway 3
+- A returning traveller on the International - fully vaccinated traveller pathway

-- A returning traveller on the ’21 Day’ Non-testing Pathway
+- A returning traveller on the International - non-vaccinated traveller pathway

 The vaccination exemption does not apply to a person who develops COVID-19 symptoms or who returns a positive test result.
 Anyone who develops COVID-19 symptoms or returns a positive test result must self-isolate even if they are fully vaccinated

 If you test positive, you will now need to self-isolate for the next full ten days, after which you will be free to leave at 12:00 (midday) on day 10 so long as you have no symptoms.

 If you have COVID-19 symptoms and do not wish to take a PCR test, you will still be required to complete a 10 day mandatory isolation period.